Online Quote Call Now

 HVO is a second-generation biofuel that has none of the above problems thanks to being synthetically produced through the hydrotreatment of renewable and sustainable materials, making it almost chemically identical to white diesel, whilst having none of the same issues.

 HVO can be used as a drop-in replacement for white diesel and has been approved by a large number of OEMs including Volvo and Penta.
 It has a much longer shelf life than regular derv and can be stored for up to 10 years, so long as it’s stored safely and in a well-maintained tank.
-Please note, it’s still advised to keep an eye on the condition of HVO throughout its lifecycle.
+Please note, that it’s still advised to keep an eye on the condition of HVO throughout its lifecycle.

 Regular diesel only has a shelf life of around a year due to its vulnerability to bacterial attack which increases the likelihood of contamination.